ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

   The throughput calculation is IOPS x 16 KB.
 IOPS is measured based on a 16-KB block size with a 50/50 read/write mix.<br/>Increasing block size increases the throughput but decreases IOPS.
 For example, doubling the block size to 32-KB blocks maintains the maximum throughput but halves the IOPS.
   {:note}

 - NFS uses many extra file control operations such as `lookup`, `getattr`, and `readdir`.
 These operations in addition to read/write operations can count as IOPS and vary by operation type and NFS version.
 - {{site.data.keyword.filestorage_short}} volumes are exposed to authorized devices, subnets, or IP addresses.
-- To avoid storage disconnection during path failover {{site.data.keyword.IBM}} recommends installing VMware tools, which set an appropriate timeout value.
+- To avoid storage disconnection during path-failover {{site.data.keyword.IBM}} recommends installing VMware tools, which set an appropriate timeout value.
 There’s no need to change the value, the default setting is sufficient to ensure that your VMware host doesn't lose connectivity.
 - Both NFSv3 and NFSv4.1 are supported in the {{site.data.keyword.BluSoftlayer_full}} environment.
 However, {{site.data.keyword.IBM}} suggests that you use NFSv3.
 Because NFSv4.1 is a stateful protocol (not stateless like NFSv3), protocol issues can occur during network events.
 NFSv4.1 must quiesce all operations and then complete lock reclamation.
 While these operations are taking place, disruptions can occur.

 For more information, see VMware's white paper on [Best Practices for running